Skip to content

 • Completing their member profiles

-• Social media activity - you can reward members who tie their social media accounts to their profiles with points and award points to members for posting content to dedicated hashtags, interacting with brand social accounts, etc.
+• Social media activity: reward members who tie their social media accounts to their profiles with points, and award points for posting content to dedicated hashtags, interacting with brand social accounts, etc.

 • Engaging with content such as watching videos, reading articles, or participating in brand events